MrFranksJr/javascriptmas-2022/Javascriptmas - Day 7/README.md

-*Dec 4, 2022 - Franky Jr Blondeel*
+*Dec 7, 2022 - Franky Jr Blondeel*

 <p align="center">
 <img alt="title" src="https://github.com/MrFranksJr/MrFranksJr/blob/main/assets/javascriptmas-2022/title.png">
 </p>

-# JavaScriptmas Day 4 - Whispering function
+# JavaScriptmas Day 7 - Alternating Caps

-Write a function `whisper` that takes in a sentence and returns a new sentence in all lowercase letters with "shh..." at the beginning.
+Write a function that takes in a string of letters and returns a sentence in which every other letter is capitalized.

-The function should also remove an exclamation point at the end of the sentence, if there is one.

-Example
-* input: "The KITTENS are SLEEPING!"
-* output: "shh... the kittens are sleeping"

-Hint: endsWith and slice
+Example input: "I'm so happy it's Monday"
+Example output: "I'M So hApPy iT'S MoNdAy"